qmk/qmk_firmware/keyboards/hs60/v1/readme.md

 Hardware Supported: HS60 ISO and ANSI PCBs with Atmega 32u4
 Hardware Availability: https://mechboards.co.uk/shop/all/hs60-pcb/

-If you're using the [community layouts feature](https://docs.qmk.fm/#/feature_layouts), you need to make sure that you include this on your config.h to ensure that the RGB Matrix is properly configuer:
+If you're using the [community layouts feature](https://docs.qmk.fm/#/feature_layouts) and using the 60_ansi layout, you need to make sure that you include this on your config.h to ensure that the RGB Matrix is properly configuration:

     #ifdef KEYBOARD_hs60
       #define HS60_ANSI